Appleby Grammar School: George Washington

-The father, probably, and two step-brothers, definitely, of the founding President of the United States, George Washington, attended the school.
+The father, probably, and two half-brothers, definitely, of the founding President of the United States, George Washington, attended the school.

 On his death, the widow of Washington's paternal grandfather Lawrence Washington of Virginia, Mildred (née Warner), married George Gale.
 The Gale family were the chief tobacco merchants of Whitehaven, Cumberland.
 In 1700, pregnant, Mildred Gale moved with her new husband and three children, John (6), Augustine (3), and Mildred (an infant), to Whitehaven.
 In 1701, Mildred died in childbirth; she was buried in St Nicholas Churchyard in Whitehaven.
 Mildred's sister, Mary, is an ancestor of Queen Elizabeth II.
 George Gale sent the boys to board at Appleby Grammar until custody of the children was successfully challenged by the Washington family, and the boys returned to Virginia, to live near Chotank Creek.

-Washington's father, Augustine, chose to enrol his two sons from his first marriage to Jane Butler, Lawrence and Augustine, at Appleby Grammar.
+Washington's father, Augustine, chose to enroll his two sons from his first marriage to Jane Butler, Lawrence and Augustine, at Appleby Grammar.
 George was the first son of his second marriage to Mary Ball.
 Were it not for the sudden death of his father in 1743, on reaching the age at which the two older boys had made the long voyage from Virginia, George would have most certainly followed in their footsteps.